valboz/VBMicrolensing/docs/C++/MultipleLenses.md

 In the current version, some functionalities developed for single and binary lenses are not yet available.
 These include:

-- Limb darkening
-- A decision tree for finite-source calculation vs point-source calculation (the equivalent of `BinaryMag2`)
 - Astrometry
 - Orbital motion
 - Binary sources and xallarap